The Children of Lir: A Fascinating Irish Legend

 The Marriage Came True

-Throughout the plot of the story, those details did not change.
-But, in that version, another king showed up to take the swans and not the king of Connacht.
+Most of the story’s details remain the same throughout the plot of this variation.
+But in this version, another king showed up to take the swans instead of the king of Connacht.
 This time, it was the King of Leinster, Lairgean.
 This king married Deoch, the daughter of the King of Munster.

 Deoch heard about the beautiful singing swans that lived on a lake by the monastery.
-She wanted them for herself, so she asked her husband to attack the place and take the swans away.
+She wanted them and asked her husband to attack the monk’s home and capture the swans.
+Lairgean, the King of Leinster, did as his wife asked.

-The King of Leinster, Lairgean, did what his wife asked for.
-He seized the swans and they were leaving with him.
-By that time, the silver chains that attached the four swans together broke open.
-They were free of any chains and changed back to human beings, back to being the beautiful children of Lir.
-But again, they were old, so they died.
+He seized the swans, which were chained together.
+Suddenly, the silver chains that connected the four swans broke open.
+They were finally free and transformed back into human beings, back to being the beautiful children of Lir.
+But again, they aged rapidly to over 900 years old, so they died.

 The True Ending Remains Mysterious

-Interestingly, people in Ireland are familiar with all of those endings of the Children of Lir story.
-Each Irish child heard the story with a different ending, but, at last, they all knew that the spell had to break through one way or another.
+Interestingly, many people in Ireland are familiar with the different endings of the Children of Lir story.
+Each Irish child heard the story with a different ending, but at least they knew that the spell had to break one way or another.

 The Relation between the Prominent Characters of the Children of Lir and Other Legends